Dropout Bear: Second redesign

 The second redesign of the Dropout Bear came with the development of West's third studio album, Graduation.
 West collaborated with Japanese contemporary artist Takashi Murakami to oversee the art direction of Graduation as well as design the cover art for the album's accompanying singles.
 Often called "the Warhol of Japan", Murakami's surrealistic visual art is characterized by cartoonish creatures that appear friendly and cheerful at first glance but possess dark, twisted undertones.

 The album's artwork of the Dropout Bear expresses colorful, pastel imagery influenced by Murakami's affiliation with Superflat, a postmodern art movement influenced by manga and anime.
 Murakami later reproduced the artwork designs through the use of cel-shaded animation within a three-minute animated music video for the opening track, "Good Morning".

 After collaborating with West on the artwork and video, Murakami later worked on the cover art for West and Kid Cudi's eponymous debut studio album, Kids See Ghosts (2018).

 Other appearances

+After Graduation, a version of The Dropout Bear would be featured on the cover of Chief Keef's 2014 album Nobody.
+The title track featured Kanye West.
+This same version would be featured again on Chief Keef’s Nobody 2.

 The Dropout Bear's most recent appearances came with the promotion and artwork for West's collaborative album Kids See Ghosts with Kid Cudi in 2018.
 Takashi Murakami had stated that West had brought forward the idea of portraying an anthropomorphized bear and fox to reflect him and Cudi, respectively.
 A trailer for a supposed Kids See Ghosts animated show was released on YouTube in June 2020, depicting the Dropout Bear and Kid Cudi's anthropomorphic fox.